UniNE-CHYN/mps_toolbox/README.md

 Currently the module provides functions for evaluating connectivity functions of 2D categorical images.

+# Installation
+Install the mpstool from source (from project main directory):
+`pip install .`
+or if you want ot run it directly from source (useful for development):
+`pip install -e .`

 # Example use
 ```python
 import numpy as np